Redundancy Payment, Entitlements and Employer Obligations

 Author: Ian Aldridge, Progressive Legal

-If you’re a business owner reorganising your company, which might lead to some jobs no longer being needed, you might have to guide certain employees through a redundancy process.
-Though it’s unfortunate and often tough for an owner or manager, this essential process is detailed and requires specific steps to prevent conflicts, unfair dismissal claims, or negative reactions.
+If you’re a business owner reorganising your company, which might lead to some jobs no longer needed, you might have to guide certain employees through a redundancy process.
+Though employee redundancy is unfortunate and often tough for an owner or manager, this essential process is detailed and requires specific steps to prevent conflicts, unfair dismissal claims, or negative reactions.
 It must be handled with care to protect your brand.

-This article delves into what constitutes a true redundancy, the steps for making an employee’s role redundant, redundancy pay rights, and roles not eligible for redundancy pay.
+This article delves into what constitutes a true employee redundancy, the steps for making an employee’s role redundant, redundancy payment rights, and roles not eligible for redundancy pay.

 Are you planning a redundancy and need advice?